-Non-convulsive seizures, including non-convulsive status epilepticus (NCSE), are common in critically ill patients.
-90% of these seizures are non-convulsive2 and can only be detected by EEG.
+Non-convulsive seizures, including cases of non-convulsive status epilepticus (NCSE), are common in critically ill patients in emergency departments and intensive care units (ICU).
+90% of seizures in the ICU are non-convulsive2 and can only be detected by EEG.
 Prolonged non-convulsive seizures lead to permanent brain injury, and delayed diagnosis and treatment of NCSE leads to higher morbidity, mortality, and length of hospital stay3.
-As a result, the current guidelines from the Neurocritical Care Society4 recommend that continuous EEG should be initiated within 15-60 minutes of suspected status epilepticus in all patients.
-However, meeting this guideline has proven difficult due to limitations of conventional EEG systems.
-The Ceribell Rapid Response EEG system was developed to address limitations in EEG acquisition and interpretation.
+The current guidelines from the Neurocritical Care Society4 recommend that continuous EEG should be initiated within 15-60 minutes of suspected status epilepticus in all patients.
+However, meeting this guideline has proven to be difficult due to the current limitations of EEG systems.
+The Ceribell Rapid Response EEG system was developed to address the limitations in EEG acquisition and interpretation.

 ABOUT THE CERIBELL RAPID RESPONSE EEG SYSTEM

 The Ceribell Rapid Response EEG System consists of a 10-electrode (8-channel) headband, an EEG recorder with Brain Stethoscope feature, and a cloud portal for storing and reviewing EEGs.

 The Ceribell EEG System received FDA 510(k) clearance in 2017 and is commercially available in the United States.

 Ceribell, Inc. (www.ceribell.com), is headquartered in Mountain View, CA. Ceribell is focused on making EEG widely available, more efficient, and more cost-effective to improve the diagnosis and treatment of patients at risk for seizures.